-Chapter 9.3 16.
-The Code should rename current clause 27 as "A responsible approach to lending" and redraft it to use clearer, more modern language.
-The new clause should oblige banks: a) to review the applicant's financial information, situation and requirements carefully and prudently and consider the application on its merits; and b) in general, only lend amounts that the bank believes the applicant can reasonably afford to repay.
-N/a Chapter 11.1 28.
-The Code should be amended to prohibit a signatory bank from enforcing a credit facility against: a) a customer who is an individual; or b) a small business customer where the credit facility is below \$5 million, if the customer has complied with loan payment requirements and has acted lawfully.
-The ABA should consult with stakeholders including the Australian Small Business and Family Enterprise Ombudsman about any exceptions, for example, to permit enforcement of a small business credit facility where an insolvency event has occurred.
-3 Chapter 11.2 29. a) The Code should be amended to require signatory banks processes in relation to expert valuations and investigating accountants' reports to be fair and transparent.
-In the case of small business, this obligation should apply to a credit facility below \$5 million. b) Signatory banks should develop an Industry Guideline that sets out in some detail fairness and transparency issues.
-Interested stakeholders including the Australian Small Business and Family Enterprise Ombudsman should be closely involved in the development of the Guideline.
-8, 9 Chapter 19.2 78 The Code should be the vehicle for the industry decision that signatory banks should appoint a Customer Advocate.
-While there will need to be flexibility in how the function is implemented, for external credibility any specification in the Code should include: a) a commitment to an independent perspective - ideally by appointing from outside the banking sector 12
+Chapter 9.3 The Code should rename current clause 27 a responsible approach to lending" and redraft it to clearer, more modern language.
+The new clause stoblige banks: a) to review the applicant's financial information, situand requirements carefully and prudently and court the application on its merits; and b) in general, only lend amounts that the bank be the applicant can reasonably afford to repay. o use hould uation nsider Chapter 11.1 The Code should be amended to prohibit a signatory from enforcing a credit facility against: a) a customer who is an individual; or b) a small business customer where the credit fact below \$5 million, if the customer has complied with loan pay requirements and has acted lawfully.
+The ABA should consult with stakeholders includin Australian Small Business and Family Enter Ombudsman about any exceptions, for example, to penforcement of a small business credit facility when insolvency event has occurred. ility is yment g the erprise permit Chapter 11.2 a) The Code should be amended to require sign banks processes in relation to expert valuation investigating accountants' reports to be fair transparent.
+In the case of small business obligation should apply to a credit facility below million. b) Signatory banks should develop an Industry Guid that sets out in some detail fairness and transparissues.
+Interested stakeholders including the Austiss Small Business and Family Enterprise Ombud should be closely involved in the development of Guideline. s and , this ow \$5 deline arency tralian dsman Chapter 19.2 The Code should be the vehicle for the industry de that signatory banks should appoint a Customer Adverse While there will need to be flexibility in how the function implemented, for external credibility any specification the Code should include: a) a commitment to an independent perspective - i by appointing from outside the banking set of the banking s ocate. tion is ion in deally

-(although they may have previous ba anking experience); 5 b) a commitment to proper resourcing and eff reporting lines that maintain effective separation; c) a high level articulation of the role of the Cus Advocate that includes: stomer enhancing the overall customer-responsive and effectiveness of internal dispute resolution assisting the signatory bank to identify and ad systemic issues that become apparent consequence of complaints; liaising with external stakeholders including business and consumer representatives signatory bank's external dispute reso scheme and the CCMC to improve cus experience; and , the olution providing a customer "voice" within the sig bank.
-Inatory Chapter 20.9 93.
-The CCMC Panel should have a fourth member with business and/or agribusiness skills and experience with other relevant skills.
-Chapter 20.9 93 . business and/or agribusiness skills and experience along Chief vocate with Chapter 20.9 93. business and/or agribusiness skills and experience with other relevant skills. a) This member should be appointed by the Ombudsman of FOS and a consumer advised member of the FOS Board, consulting representative organisations from the small business. along Chief vocate with usiness 3 or 4 dered, d have Chapter 20.9 93. business and/or agribusiness skills and experience with other relevant skills. a) This member should be appointed by the Ombudsman of FOS and a consumer advectmember of the FOS Board, consulting representative organisations from the small but and farming sectors. b) The Panel should have the option of sitting with members depending on the matter being conside however the Independent Chair of CCMC should an additional casting vote to ensure against deal along Chief vocate with usiness 3 or 4 dered, d have
+(although they may have previous banking experience); b) a commitment to proper resourcing and effective reporting lines that maintain effective separation; c) a high level articulation of the role of the Customer Advocate that includes: enhancing the overall customer-responsiveness and effectiveness of internal dispute resolution; assisting the signatory bank to identify and address systemic issues that become apparent as a consequence of complaints; liaising with external stakeholders including small business and consumer representatives, the signatory bank's external dispute resolution scheme and the CCMC to improve customer experience; and providing a customer "voice" within the signatory bank.
+Chapter 20.9 bu e CCMC Panel should have a fourth member with small siness and/or agribusiness skills and experience along h other relevant skills.
+N/a a) This member should be appointed by the Chief Ombudsman of FOS and a consumer advocate member of the FOS Board, consulting with representative organisations from the small business and farming sectors. b) The Panel should have the option of sitting with 3 or 4 members depending on the matter being considered,